Kevin Graham7-Minute Read

 Colorado is known for its natural beauty.
 It’s also known for high property values.
 As a result, 48.92% of Coloradans live in homes that are more expensive than the norm of the Rule of 3.

-With some of the nation’s best skiing and beautiful metropolitan areas such as Colorado Springs and Denver, Colorado is a great place to live.
+With some of the nation’s best skiing and beautiful metropolitan areas such as Colorado Springs and Denver, Colorado is a great place to live and purchase real estate.

 Colorado Positive Scores